-When we first launched Harness back in October 2017, one of our initial challenges was educating the market on the difference between Continuous Integration (CI) and Continuous Delivery (CD) solutions.
+When we first launched Harness back in October 2017, one of our initial challenges was educating the market on the difference between a Continuous Integration (CI) solution and Continuous Delivery (CD) solution.
 At that time, I wrote a quick comparison blog on the differences between Harness and Jenkins and the fact that CI != CD.

 The customer said: